jmechnich/github2gitea/README.md

-# github2gitea - Set up Gitea mirrors of GitHub repositories.
+# github2gitea - Set up Gitea mirrors of GitHub repositories

+`github2gitea` is a command-line application for setting up Gitea mirrors of GitHub repositories.
+It can be used as well for continously adding new mirrors in regular intervals, e.g. using cron.

 ## Usage